ZeroNetJS/zeronet-js/README.md

  Well, nothing at the moment

 WIP:
+ - ZeroNet Protocol
+ - TLS
+ - Basic Protocol functions
- - The protocol
+ - Server

 ToDo:
  - Everything else

 # Running
-Just run `client.js` and it should connect to localhost:15411 and get the content.json of HelloZeroNet (that's all it does for now)
+Just run `zeronet.js` and it should connect to localhost:15411 and get the content.json of HelloZeroNet and also start a server

 # Certificate
 That will be useful later